 Class: Non-Native Invasive Plant Removal Field Session

-This August 10th session is an invasive removal field session built upon a class taught on August 7th, which is a prerequisite.
+This April 26th session is an invasive removal field session built upon a class taught on April 23rd, which is a prerequisite.
 To register for this training (both the class and this field session), go to the registration page.
-Participants will learn how to identify and control species of non-native, invasive plants found in the Washington, D.C. area including Japanese stiltgrass and beefsteak plant.
+Participants will learn how to identify and control species of non-native, invasive plants found in the Washington, D.C. area including garlic mustard and mile-a-minute.

 Ana Chuquin, Rock Creek National Park

 Mary Farrah, UDC Cooperative Extension Service

 Who Should Attend?

 Open to the general public for those interested in learning to identify non-native, invasive plants found in the region and how to control these species.

 Light refreshments will be provided but it is recommended that participants bring water and a snack.

 Continuing Education Credits

 Casey Trees is a Washington, D.C.-based nonprofit established in 2002 committed to restoring, enhancing and protecting the tree canopy of the nation’s capital.
 To learn more about Casey Trees, visit caseytrees.org.